eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 unsigned long get_zeroed_page(unsigned int gfp_mask)
 ```

-This should be used when pages are given to user-space, because the previous memory might have contained sensitive information.
+`get_zeroed_page()`should be used when pages are given to user space, because the previous memory might have contained sensitive information.

 You free pages with the `free()` family of functions: